codatio/codat-docs/docs/usecases/bank-feeds.md

 Any integrations to further platforms beyond QBO will require some work to enable the authentication user journey.
 The bank transaction data push will be largely re-usable.

-An integration to Xero will require a further specification, to be supplied when AmEx is ready to proceed with the Xero bank feed.
+An integration to Xero will require a further specification.

 ## Solution